Is Fresh Dog Food Worth The Hype?

 This post was most recently updated on October 8, 2021

-Is fresh dog food worth the hype?
-As humans, we're becoming increasingly aware of the critical role diet and nutrition can play in our pet's overall health and wellness.
-After all, if your dog is missing key nutrients in their food, it may lead to more vet visits in the future (another reason to invest in dog insurance!)
+Is fresh food better for dogs?
+As humans, we’re becoming increasingly aware of the critical role diet and nutrition can play in our pet’s overall health and wellness.
+After all, if your dog is missing key nutrients in their food, it may lead to more vet visits in the future (another reason to invest in pet insurance!)

 So perhaps it’s not surprising that this trend has expanded in recent years to include animals, and pet owners are opting into feeding their dogs fresh dog food.

 There’s always a debate in pet parenting on what’s best for our furry family member: whether wet dog food is actually a better alternative to dry kibble.

 ALSO READ: Is Human Food Bad for Dogs?
 7 Foods Dogs Should Avoid